-I want to discuss sugar and the misconceptions surrounding this food or “category” of food.
+I want to discuss sugar specifically and the misconceptions surrounding this food or “category” of food.
 I hear of many “cutting out sugar” as a diet resolution, or berating themselves about their “sugar addiction” as the reason for their lack of weight loss.
 Or attempting to minimize sugar for vague health reasons that are related to body composition goals.
 I thought it would be useful to do a blog post pinpointing this topic specifically, especially as it applies to success in fat loss.
-And I also wanted to address the topic from the “sugar stand” perspective as opposed to the “carb stand” perspective.
+And I also wanted to address the topic from the “sugar” perspective as opposed to the “carb” perspective.

-Here are examples of several cycles I see when this approach is taken; eventually, they will:
+Here are examples of several cycles I see when this approach is taken:

-1. Give in > binge > try moderation > eat too much overall anyway > stay the same
+1. Cut out “sugar” > Give in > binge > try moderation > eat too much overall anyway > stay the same

-3. Give in > binge > horrible guilt > over compensate > binge > disordered eating
+3. Cut out “sugar” > Give in > binge > horrible guilt > over compensate > binge > disordered eating

-4. Give in > binge > artificial or natural sweeteners only > still overeating > can’t fathom why > spends more money on “natural” sweets
+4. Cut out “sugar” > Give in > binge > artificial or natural sweeteners only > still overeating > can’t fathom why > spends more money on “natural” sweets

 Problem is, we like to have something to blame if our health isn’t going the way we want it to, something to blame that takes the responsibility away from us having to think and apply context and find balance in our own lives.
 There are things to blame per se when things aren’t going our way.